 Cease discharge of water to the sump and record the water surface elevation every minute until the sump is empty or the water surface has remained constant for a period of 5 minutes.

 Provide the City with all recorded test data within 24 hours following the test.

-If, following analysis of the test data, the tested capacity of the drywell is less than the design capacity, inform the City immediately.
+If the tested capacity of the drywell is less than the design capacity, inform the City immediately.

 2.0050 EROSION CONTROL